Who are you?

 • Develop and maintain project timelines: Create detailed schedules that outline each phase of the construction project, make sure all tasks are completed on time and within scope.

-• Utilize project management software: Use tools like Primavera, Microsoft Project, or similar software to build and update project schedules.
+• Use project management software: Use tools like Primavera, Microsoft Project, or similar software to build and update project schedules.

 • Coordinate teams and resources: Ensure that various teams, subcontractors, and resources are properly aligned and scheduled to meet project deadlines.